 Life aboard the Wayfarer is chaotic and crazy—exactly what Rosemary wants.
 It’s also about to get extremely dangerous when the crew is offered the job of a lifetime.
 Tunneling wormholes through space to a distant planet is definitely lucrative and will keep them comfortable for years.
 But risking her life wasn’t part of the plan.
 In the far reaches of deep space, the tiny Wayfarer crew will confront a host of unexpected mishaps and thrilling adventures that force them to depend on each other.
 To survive, Rosemary’s got to learn how to rely on this assortment of oddballs—an experience that teaches her about love and trust, and that having a family isn’t necessarily the worst thing in the universe.

-Okay, so this book was recommended to me as a hilarious, comforting space found family story.
+Okay, so A Long Way to a Small, Angry Planet was recommended to me as a hilarious, comforting space found family story.
 And, to be fair, it was that, in a lot of ways, and I’m sure it was for a lot of people.
 However, I had some really major problems with it that really ruined the story for me.

-There was a lot of discussion throughout this novel about personhood.
+There was a lot of discussion throughout A Long Way to a Small, Angry Planet about personhood.
 It brings together all of the main character arcs in the story, particularly:

 • whether Wayfarer AI “Lovey” Lovelace was a person, or if she was just well-adapted sentient software;